libbygt10/Calculator/README.md

 # Calculator

-Very, very basic calculator created with Javascript.
+Very, very basic calculator that I created with Javascript.